 5. La Sante Prison

 Paris, France is the home of La Sante Prison.
-The prison is known as such a brutal place that many prisoners have taken their own lives over serving their sentence there.
+The prison is known as such a brutal place that many prisoners have taken their own lives over-serving their sentence there.
 1999 saw the suicides of 124 prisoners.
 The violence in the prison is so pervasive that the prisoners are only out of their cells four hours out of the day.
-The prison’s system also creates a hierarchical structure that makes some prisoners more powerful than others and the conditions worse for the weaker prisoners.
+The prison system also creates a hierarchical structure that makes some prisoners more powerful than others and the conditions worse for the weaker prisoners.

 4. Diyarbakir Prison

 The conditions at Diyarbakir Prison in Diyarbakir, Turkey have been notoriously inhumane.
 One of the dark spots of the prison’s past for which it has been known is incarcerating children for lifelong sentences.
 The violent nature of the prison seems to be more from the side of the prison guards than the prisoners themselves.
 In 1996, an incident occurred where guards and police beat prisoners severely.
-This incident resulted the death of 10 prisoners and the injuries of 23.
+This incident resulted in the death of 10 prisoners and the injuries of 23.

 3. La Sabaneta Prison

 La Sabaneta Prison is located in Venezuela, South America.
-The facilities of the prison are designed to house 15,000 prisoners, but actually houses 25,000.
+The facilities of the prison are designed to house 15,000 prisoners but actually house 25,000.
 The prison is greatly understaffed, with approximately 1 guard for every 150 inmates.
 The prison is known for its violent incidents.
 A violent gun battle in 1994 resulted in the death of 108 prisoners.
 Additionally, 196 prisoners were killed and 624 wounded because of jail violence in 1995.